fabiomolinar/rust_book/README.md

 ## Enums and Pattern Matching

-## Managing Growing Projects with Packages, Crates, and Modules.
+## Managing Growing Projects with Packages, Crates, and Modules